-As a SUMR scholar, Boadi works on two different projects.
-Her first project, entitled “Measuring Mortality: Explaining Cross-National and Over-Time Differences in National Health Data Collection Strategies” under the mentorship of Dr. Julia Lynch, PhD, explores how health data is created and collected in American and some European governments systems.
-The goal of this project is to explore what data the governments have access to, and why some data points are included or excluded and how it shields them from seeing or acknowledging health disparities.
+As a SUMR scholar, Boadi worked on two different projects.
+Her first project, entitled “Measuring Mortality: Explaining Cross-National and Over-Time Differences in National Health Data Collection Strategies” under the mentorship of Dr. Julia Lynch, PhD, explored how health data is created and collected in American and some European governments systems.
+The goal of this project was to explore what data the governments have access to, and why some data points are included or excluded and how it shields them from seeing or acknowledging health disparities.

 In the Penn community, Boadi is the Finance and Fundraising Chair for UMOJA, an advocacy group for the Black Penn community.
 She also serves as the New Member Education Chair ofAlpha Iota Gamma (AIR), Penn’s pre-health fraternity.
 She is also heavily involved in Penn’s chapter of Matriculate, a college advising program for high school students, and the campus’Black Student League (BSL).

 - Who Do We Care For: Guideline Concordant Care Delivery for Breast Cancer Patients

 - Taussia Boadi and Nino Owens: Missing Data: An Analysis of Lacks and Leaks in Health Data Collection